bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We have a unit test now, but bazel does not know about it.
 Again we need
-bazel to have the target in its object graph, and in order to do that we need
+bazel to have the target in its object graph, and to do that we need
 to update the BUILD.bazel file.
 The easiest way to do that is with gazelle.

 Simply run: